|Last Quarterly Update:||1/23/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry process and manufacture alumina, aluminum and aluminum products.
-Major companies include US-based Alcoa, Aleris, and Noranda Aluminum, along with Aluminum Corporation of China; Hindalco Industries (India); Norsk Hydro (Norway); Rio Tinto (UK and Australia); and RUSAL (Russia).
+Major companies include US-based Alcoa and Aleris, along with Aluminum Corporation of China; Hindalco Industries (India); Norsk Hydro (Norway); Rio Tinto (UK and Australia); and RUSAL (Russia).

-Worldwide production of primary aluminum totals more than 50 million metric tons per year, about 1.7 million of which is produced in the US.
-Aluminum demand is expected to grow 5.8 percent annually through 2017, according to Freedonia Group.
+Worldwide production of primary aluminum totaled about 58 million metric tons in 2015, about 1.6 million metric tons of which was produced in the US.
 The largest aluminum producers are China, Russia, and Canada.

 Demand comes largely from manufacturers of durable goods such as motor vehicles, aircraft, food packaging containers, building and construction, and electrical generators.
 The profitability of individual companies depends on efficient operations, because aluminum products are commodities sold based on price.
 Big companies have economies of scale in production.
 Accordingly, most producers of secondary products buy raw metal from the large producers.
 Small companies can compete by serving regional markets or producing specialty products.
 The US industry is highly concentrated: the 50 largest companies generate about 85% of revenue.